stramulu/US-YoY-Inflation-Forecasting/README.md

 ## Files
 - **forecasting.ipynb** – Main notebook containing model training, evaluation, and forecasting pipeline.
 - **cpi_monthly.csv** – Monthly CPI data obtained from FRED (required to run the notebook).
+- **requirements.txt** – List of libraries to install for project to run

 ## Methodology
 1. **Data Preparation**